matthiasmeissen/rust-playgrounds/README.md

     *   **Hint:** Use `if let` when you want to do something with one variant and ignore all others.
     *   **Book:** Chapter 6.3

-Excellent!
-Let's continue with the rest of the curriculum.

 ---

 ### **Phase 4: Organizing and Collecting Data (Days 51-65)**